Small baby

 Most small babies are healthy during pregnancy and when they’re born.
 But some babies are small because they aren’t getting a healthy supply of nutrients and oxygen through the placenta.
 Or they may have an infection or genetic disorder affecting their growth.
 These babies are said to be growth restricted.
 They need to be identified so they can be monitored.
 A baby who is growth restricted may need an early delivery to reduce the risk of serious problems or stillbirth

 Measuring your baby’s growth is one of the reasons why it’s so important to go to all your antenatal appointments.
 Your midwife estimates your baby’s growth by measuring your bump and recording it on your baby’s growth chart, which is in your maternity notes.
+If there are any concerns about your baby’s growth, you should be offered one or more scans to get more information about how your baby is developing.
 By checking the pattern of growth over time, your midwife can check that your baby is continuing to grow healthily

 Possible causes of growth restriction